-^{1.92}300.
-Quantitative Economics

-^{1.93}301.
-Macroeconomics

-^{1.94}302.
-Microeconomics

-^{1.95}304.
-Money and Banking

-^{1.96}310.
-Economics of Developing Countries

-^{1.97}311.
-History of the World Economy

-^{1.98}314.
-Econometrics

-^{1.99}319.
-Game Theory

-^{1.100}398.
-Special subjects in Economics

-^{1.101}399.
-Thesis (199, 298, 299)

-^{1.102}(a) Subject

-^{1.103}The subject of every thesis should fall within the scope of the Honour School.
+^{1.87}Economics

+- ^{1.88}Courses 300, 301, 302, and 311 must be studied in the first year of the candidate's enrolment for the Honour School.
+The rest of the courses may be studied only in the second year of the candidate's enrolment for the Honour School. - ^{1.89}Not all Economics courses may be available in any particular year.
+There may also be restrictions on numbers permitted to offer some Economics courses in any particular year. - ^{1.90}More than one Special Subject in Economics (course 398) may be offered. - ^{1.91}The syllabuses for the courses in Economics listed below are given on the Department of Economics undergraduate website. - ^{1.92}300.
+Quantitative Economics - 1.93301.
+Macroeconomics - ^{1.94}302.
+Microeconomics - ^{1.95}304.
+Money and Banking - ^{1.96}310.
+Economics of Developing Countries - ^{1.97}311.
+History of the World Economy - ^{1.98}314.
+Econometrics - ^{1.99}319.
+Game Theory - ^{1.100}398.
+Special subjects in Economics - ^{1.101}399.
+Thesis (199, 298, 299) - ^{1.102}(a) Subject - ^{1.103}The subject of every thesis should fall within the scope of the Honour School.
 The subject may but need not overlap any subject on which the candidate offers papers.
-Candidates are warned that they should avoid repetition in papers of material used in their theses and that substantial repetition may be penalised.

-^{1.104}Every candidate shall submit through the candidate's college relevant subject administrator for approval to the Director of Undergraduate Studies for Politics and International Relations, or the Director of Undergraduate Studies for Economics, as appropriate:, the title the candidate proposes together with

-^{1.105}(i) the title they propose an indication as to the branch of the school in which the subject falls, e.g. Economics;

-^{1.106}(ii) an explanation of the subject in about 100 words;

-(iii) the name of the person who has agreed to supervise the thesis;
+Candidates are warned that they should avoid repetition in papers of material used in their theses and that substantial repetition may be penalised. - 1.104 Every candidate shall submit through the candidate's college relevant subject administrator for approval to the Director of Undergraduate Studies for Politics and International Relations, or the Director of Undergraduate Studies for Economics, as appropriate; the title the candidate proposes together with - ^{1.105}(i) the title they propose an indication as to the branch of the school in which the subject falls, e.g. Economics; - 1.106(ii) an explanation of the subject in about 100 words; - (iii) the name of the person who has agreed to supervise the thesis;

-^{1.107}not earlier than the first day of the Trinity Full Term of the first year of the candidate's enrolment for the Honour School and not later than the date prescribed for entry to the examination.
+- 1.107not earlier than the first day of the Trinity Full Term of the first year of the candidate's enrolment for the Honour School and not later than the date prescribed for entry to the examination.
 The relevant Director of Undergraduate Studies shall decide as soon as possible whether or not to approve the title and shall advise the candidate immediately.
-No decision shall be deferred beyond the end of the fifth week of Michaelmas Full Term of the final year of the candidate's enrolment for the Honour School.

-^{1.108}Proposals to change the title of the thesis may be made through the relevant Department administrator and will be considered by the relevant Director of Undergraduate Studies until the first day of the Hilary Full Term of the final year of the candidate's enrolment for the Honour School and by the relevant chair of examiners thereafter.

-^{1.109}(b) Length and format

-^{1.110}No thesis shall exceed 15,000 words.
-Candidates should refer to the relevant Department for guidance as to formatting, content, and submission requirements.

-^{1.111}(c) Notice of submission of thesis

-^{1.112}Every candidate who wishes to submit a thesis shall give notice of the intention to do so on the candidate's examination entry form (in addition to seeking approval of the subject from the relevant Director of Undergraduate Studies under (a) above); and shall submit the thesis using the University approved assessment platform not later than noon on Thursday of the week before Trinity Full Term of the final year of the candidate's enrolment for the Honour School.
+No decision shall be deferred beyond the end of the fifth week of Michaelmas Full Term of the final year of the candidate's enrolment for the Honour School. - ^{1.108}Proposals to change the title of the thesis may be made through the relevant Department administrator and will be considered by the relevant Director of Undergraduate Studies until the first day of the Hilary Full Term of the final year of the candidate's enrolment for the Honour School and by the relevant chair of examiners thereafter. - 1.109(b) Length and format - ^{1.110}No thesis shall exceed 15,000 words.
+Candidates should refer to the relevant Department for guidance as to formatting, content, and submission requirements. - 1.111(c) Notice of submission of thesis - ^{1.112}Every candidate who wishes to submit a thesis shall give notice of the intention to do so on the candidate's examination entry form (in addition to seeking approval of the subject from the relevant Director of Undergraduate Studies under (a) above); and shall submit the thesis using the University approved assessment platform not later than noon on Thursday of the week before Trinity Full Term of the final year of the candidate's enrolment for the Honour School.